7 key factors driving the rapid evolution of eCommerce in 2023 | Blog

 24 / 01 / 2023

 Keep up or get surpassed: Prepare your business strategy and operations for eCommerce’s rapid evolution by learning about its seven critical drivers for 2023, identified by Worldline.
+So here are 7 key factors driving the rapid evolution of eCommerce in 2023.

 There is no denying that the digital world has gradually outpaced traditional shopping 'on the high street' for the best part of two decades.
 But this paradigm shift in consumers' shopping behaviour has significantly accelerated over the past three years as the effects of the Covid-19 pandemic forced shoppers to shift their spending online.